 Naturally, if HIV goes untreated, it does attack the immune system and can cause everything from cancer to remarkably dangerous levels of infection.
 However, this is why it used to be difficult for those with an HIV/AIDS diagnosis to get insurance coverage, including burial insurance coverage.

-Burial Insurance For HIV patients
+Burial Insurance For HIV Patients

+Can you be denied life insurance if you have HIV?
 Today, things in insurance coverage are changing almost as rapidly as a treatment for conditions as serious as HIV/AIDS, and for anyone concerned about final expense insurance coverage, there are more options than ever.

 **HIV or AIDS is on our qualified health impairment list for same-day coverage.